Date: Wed, 3 Apr 2002 16:11:03 +0200

 potential exploration on space/virtual space/remote space and what those

-"entities" and imaginary spaces will come to mean or be like
+"entities" and imaginary spaces will come to mean or be like as

 interfaces.
-I could also help with sculptural design and building of
+I could also help with sculptural design and building of the

 environment.